eProsima/Fast-DDS-spy/docs/rst/user_manual/commands/filter.rst

 - ``f set topic Circle "color = 'BLUE'"``

-Nothing, the filter "color = 'BLUE'" is added to the category "topic" in the category_name "Circle".
+Nothing, the filter "color = 'BLUE'" is added to the topic filter in the topic_name "Circle".

 - ``f set topic Square "color = 'BLUE'"``

-Nothing, the filter "color = 'BLUE'" is added to the category "topic" in the category_name "Square".
+Nothing, the filter "color = 'BLUE'" is added to the topic filter in the topic_name "Square".

 - ``filters``